minprog/cs50x-1718-1819/info/10 Syllabus.md

 WORK IN PROGRESS NOT FINAL

 Introduction to the intellectual enterprises of computer science and the art of programming.
 This course teaches you how to think algorithmically and solve problems efficiently.
 Topics include abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web development.
-Languages include C, Python, SQL, and JavaScript plus CSS and HTML.
+Languages include C, Python and SQL plus CSS and HTML.
 Problem sets inspired by real-world domains of biology, cryptography, finance, forensics, and gaming.
 Designed for concentrators and non-concentrators alike, with or without prior programming experience.

-## Getting Started

-- Watch Lecture 0
-- Solve Problem Set 0 (available now)
-- Attend the lab to work on your problem set
-- Proceed to the next module
-- When in doubt, contact the course's staff at <help@mprog.nl>

 ## Expectations

+You are expected to:

+- watch all lectures,
+- attend all sections,
+- submit all problems,
+- take all tests, and
-You are expected to watch all lectures, attend all sections, submit nine problem sets, and take a quiz.
-You are also expected to attend the lab sessions as required, and for each problem set, discuss your feedback with your tutor.
+- take a quiz.

+You are also expected to attend the lab sessions as required, and for each problem set, discuss your feedback with your tutor or mentor.

 ## Asking Questions